Denis Spotswood: RAF career

 The son of Frank Henry Spotswood and Maud Caroline Spotswood (née Booth), Spotswood was educated at Kingston Grammar School before joining the Evening Standard as a trainee journalist in 1932.
-He decided to change career and joined the Royal Air Force, being commissioned as an acting pilot officer on 14 April 1936 and, after completing flying training, he was confirmed in the appointment on 6 January 1937.
+He decided to change career and joined the Royal Air Force, being commissioned as an acting pilot officer on 14 April 1936 and, after completing flying training, he was confirmed as a flying Officer on 6 January 1937.

 He was posted to No. 220 Squadron flying Ansons from RAF Bircham Newton in 1936 in January 1937 and then transferred to No. 201 Squadron flying Southampton flying boats from RAF Calshot in October 1937 and then to No. 209 Squadron flying Singapore and Stranraer flying boats from RAF Invergordon in February 1938.

 Spotswood served in the Second World War, initially undertaking patrols of the Western Approaches using the new Lerwick flying boats and then the new Catalina flying boats of No. 209 Squadron.
 He was promoted to flight lieutenant on 3 September 1940, and mentioned in despatches on 24 September 1941.
 Promoted to the rank of squadron leader on a temporary basis on 1 December 1941, he became Officer Commanding No. 500 Squadron flying Hudson coastal reconnaissance aircraft from RAF St Eval in April 1942.
 Promoted to squadron leader on a war substantive basis on 18 July 1942, Spotswood and his squadron were deployed to Gibraltar in November 1942 to take part in Operation Torch, the invasion of North Africa.
 He was awarded the Distinguished Flying Cross on 10 November 1942.

 Spotswood joined the Air Staff in the Directorate of Operations at the Air Ministry in April 1943, before attending the RAF Staff College, Bulstrode Park for much of the remainder of the year.
 He was mentioned in despatches again on 2 June 1943 and awarded the Distinguished Service Order on 28 September 1943.
 He was appointed Director of Plans at the Headquarters of the Supreme Allied Commander South East Asia in February 1944 and became a wing commander on a temporary basis on 1 July 1944 and on a war substantive basis on 11 August 1944.
 He was promoted to squadron leader on a permanent basis on 1 September 1945.

 Appointed a Commander of the Order of the British Empire in the 1946 New Year Honours, Spotswood joined the Directing Staff at the RAF Staff College, Bracknell in February 1946 and was promoted to wing commander on 1 July 1947.
-After becoming Station Commander at RAF Horsham St Faith in December 1947 and then Station Commander at RAF Coltishall in January 1948, he was made an Officer of the Legion of Merit by the President of the United States on 9 March 1948.
+In December 1947 he was Station Commander at RAF Horsham St Faith, and in January 1948 he became Station Commander at RAF Coltishall.
+On 9 March 1948 he was made an Officer of the Legion of Merit by the President of the United States.